spicuzzi2010/SQL-challenge/README.md

 ## Data Engineering

-Using the information from the ERD, I have created a table schema for each of the six CSV files in the [Employees Table Schema](./EmployeeSQL/Employee_Tables_Schema.sql) file, specifying the data types, primary keys, foreign keys, and other constraints.
+Using the information from the ERD, I have created a database table schema for each of the six CSV files in the [Employees Table Schema](./EmployeeSQL/Employee_Tables_Schema.sql) file, specifying the data types, primary keys, foreign keys, and other constraints.

 ## Data Analysis